Defending champ Dressel drops out of 100 freestyle at worlds - WHIZ News

 Dressel is due to race the men’s 50 freestyle and 100 butterfly later in the worlds.

-Dressel was second-fastest in qualifying for the semifinals with a time of 47.95, but will not now compete against Romania’s David Popovici, who was fastest in 47.60.
+Dressel was second-fastest in qualifying for the semifinals with a time of 47.95, behind Romania’s David Popovici, who was fastest in 47.60.

+Popovici was even faster in the semifinals, clocking 47.13 for a junior world record.

 More AP sports: https://apnews.com/hub/sports and https://twitter.com/AP_Sports